PhilippeJacques/DSTIKAFKADATAENG2/README.md

 ## Developer Guide
 If I was to continue as a developer with the work you've just done, which things are essential for me to know in order to be able to do so?
 Can you provide with step-by-step assistance of what you've done so far with detailed screenshots?
 If something is not working as it should, this a good place to state that as well.

+The last step reamining is deploying to terraform with aws integration, the apply works very well but the plan has a last configuration for it to be valid, it has the following error :
+Error: error creating DynamoDB Table: ResourceInUseException: Table already exists: terraform-state-locking
+Error: Error creating S3 bucket: BucketAlreadyOwnedByYou: Your previous request to create the named bucket succeeded and you already own it. status code: 409, request id: HFEFVRG8M6FSHH2M, host id: xMu/DHAvIsbJVkzxnjANdUvYA2NKRrIg4f6rKGMn2PCb18KY8vnwadWfCkQb8g0mu5/+9kpXeSc=

 # Author